datasciencecampus/statschat-global/README.md

 Before you download the `statschat-ke` repo you should have the following:

-- Python (version >=3.10,<3.12)
+- Python (version 3.11)

-Python version 3.11 will be implemented when all packages that are used by the project have been updated to work with the newer version.
+For now, we can only guarantee the project will work with Python 3.11.

 ### Getting Python